JonahGroendal/SrDesign2017/README.md

 index.php is the primary website page

 #setup
-run the Setup.sh script to install necessary components for the project to run on a Linux system python code is written in python3.6.3 so to run it in linux use command python3
+run the Setup.sh script to install necessary components for the project to run on a Ubuntu 16.04 system python code is written in python3.6.3 so to run it in linux use command python3